 - Study the dental market in the specific area.
 What do associates tend to earn in salary and benefits?
 What methods are used to evaluate practices?
 What is the extent of third-party involvement and reimbursement in the area?
 What are typical overhead/profit ranges?
-What are some ballpark figures for which practices typically sell in terms of percentages of revenue? - Identify your "non-negotiables," if any, in an employment arrangement and in a practice purchase.
+What are some ballpark figures for which practices typically sell in terms of percentages of revenue?
+Chapter 4 covers the basics of practice valuation. - Identify your "nonnegotiables," if any, in an employment arrangement and in a practice purchase.
 Are you willing to do prophies?
-What is your "bottom line" for income and benefits?
+What is your "bottom line" for income and benefits based on a detailed personal/family budget?
 How soon do you want to purchase the practice, and is this process in writing?
 What is the most you would be willing to pay for the practice? - Identify your negotiable positions: compensation level beyond minimums, practice value within a certain range, how the transfer will proceed with respect to patients, staff, and so forth. - Utilize a variety of advisors and weigh their input based on their expertise.
-It was Solomon who advised, "Refuse good advice and watch your plans fail; take good counsel and watch them succeed" (Proverbs 15:22). - Make sure all items of importance are specifically documented in contracts and agreements.
-Part of the "code of the West," a term coined by Western writer Zane Grey, involved doing business on a handshake that was "more binding than a 100 page contract" (Wheeler 1996).
-That code served as a great ideal of the burgeoning West.
-But, as you have heard in the 21st century, get it in writing.
+Solomon advised, "Refuse good advice and watch your plans fail; take good counsel and watch them succeed" (Proverbs 15:22). - Make sure all items of importance are specifically documented in contracts and agreements. - Manage your credit rating; the higher your rating, the better.
+And while the "below which no loan" bottom threshold changes based on market conditions, generally speaking it is critical to maintain a credit rating higher than ~665 as of this writing.